-Covid 19 coronavirus: Silent spread of virus keeps scientists grasping for clues
+Covid 19 coronavirus: Silent spread keeps scientists grasping for clues

 UNANSWERED QUESTIONS

 The nose and mouth are convenient entryways for the coronavirus.
 Once inside, the virus commandeers the cell's machinery to copy itself, while fending off the body's immune defences.
-Virus levels skyrocket in the upper airway, all without symptoms in the early days of an infection.
-Many scientists believe that during these days, people can spread virus by talking, breathing, singing or touching surfaces.
+Virus levels skyrocket in the upper airway, all without symptoms in the early days of infection.
+Many scientists believe that during these days, people can spread the virus by talking, breathing, singing or touching surfaces.

-In the truly asymptomatic, the immune system wins the battle before they ever feel sick.
+In the genuinely asymptomatic, the immune system wins the battle before they ever feel sick.

-As it became clearer that healthy people could spread the virus, U.S. health authorities opted not to wait for scientific certainty.
-During a meeting in early March, top U.S. health officials said they believed transmission could be occurring before people displayed symptoms, according to an email obtained by The Associated Press.
+As it became more apparent that healthy people could spread the virus, US health authorities opted not to wait for scientific certainty.
+During a meeting in early March, top US health officials said they believed transmission could be occurring before people displayed symptoms, according to an email obtained by The Associated Press.
 A few weeks later, the CDC recommended people cover their nose and mouth in public with masks, bandannas, even T-shirts.

 Days later, Chinese researchers published a paper saying patients are most infectious two to three days before developing symptoms.
 Evidence continues to accumulate, and the CDC now estimates 40% of transmission is occurring before people feel sick.
 The agency is telling public health officials in states that rely on mathematical models to use that number in their calculations.

-A small Chinese study published May 27 found infected patients without symptoms shed virus, on average, for fewer days than those with symptoms, nine days vs 15 days.
-But they do shed virus.
+A small Chinese study published May 27 found infected patients without symptoms shed the virus, on average, for fewer days than those with symptoms, nine days versus 15 days.
+But they do drop the virus.

 Still, doubts remain among scientists, most notably among the World Health Organization, which has discounted the importance of asymptomatic infection.
 For months, WHO maintained that asymptomatic spread was not a driver of the pandemic but recently began to acknowledge the possibility and advised people to wear masks.

-US health officials blame China for delays in sharing information on silent spread.
-But Topol contends the US could have mounted its own testing program with viral genome sequencing.
+US health officials blame China for delays in sharing information on the silent spread.
+But Topol contends the US could have mounted its own testing programme with viral genome sequencing.

 That's no small matter: Gaining scientific clarity earlier would have saved lives.